 According to IDC, “By 2024, more than half of all information and communications technology (ICT) investment will be connected to digital transformation.”
 Since the outbreak of COVID-19, no topic has had a greater impact on businesses than digital transformation.
 While many in early 2020 marveled at the rapid rate of change, the sustained focus on digital transformation continues to affect how businesses address today’s concerns.

 Digital transformation has the potential to decrease inefficiencies, improve the workplace environment, increase productivity, speed up new product releases, and create a digital thread for more openness and collaboration.
-Digital transformation will increasingly change how organizations operate and can be a disruptive and major shift at all levels, thanks to AI, automation, Analytics, cloud migration, and other advanced technologies.
+Digital transformation will increasingly change how organizations operate and can be a disruptive and major shift at all levels, thanks to AI, automation, Analytics, cloud migration, (Read 7 Steps of cloud migration) and other advanced technologies.
 The use of these technologies will necessitate a total adjustment in organizational philosophy, culture, and business strategy.

 So, how should businesses continue, and what are the other digital tools and industry trends that will usher in a new age in which digital transformation becomes more easily a long-term goal?
 Take a look at some strategies to accelerate your success with digital transformation:

 According to Gartner’s forecasts for 2022, “By 2024, 30 percent of corporate teams will be without a supervisor due to the self-directed and hybrid character of work.”
 While remote and hybrid workflows may not completely eliminate the need for managers, businesses should assess whether their current structures are impeding agility in the digital workplace.
 When staff is spread across multiple time zones, for example, channeling approvals through a top-down structure may cause bottlenecks.
 Taking a more collaborative and pragmatic approach to task division and organization could allow teams to move more quickly while maintaining quality.